 But the problem is never actually the technology — it’s the people who wield it irresponsibly as well as the platform owners who fail to take the necessary precautions to ensure that their platform is not abused.

 If nothing else, the fake news phenomenon shows that technology often progresses faster than the human brain can keep up with it.
 Now, we’re playing catch-up.
 Facebook and other major social media companies have finally started taking seriously the power of social media, and have staffs entirely dedicated to controlling bad actors.

-California, meanwhile, recently introduced a law that requires chatbots to disclose that they’re not human — AI’s legislative debut.
+California, meanwhile, introduced a law that requires chatbots to disclose that they’re not human — AI’s legislative debut.

 In the end, our discomfort isn’t really about social media or technology, but rather about overcoming our preconceived notions and catching up.

 Instead of fearing AI, industry leaders should focus on the metrics behind the tech.